Do You Need to Cleanse Your Lymphatic System?

-Have you spent any time wondering what your lymphatic system does, or if it is healthy?
-According to Ayurveda, the lymph, or rasa, is always the first body system evaluated and treated.
-It is hugely important to our health and wellbeing, but is often overlooked in our culture.
+In Ayurveda, lymph, or rasa, is always the first body system evaluated and treated.
+The lymphatic system is extremely important to our health and wellbeing, but is often overlooked in Western medicine.
 It is one factor that may play into many so-called “mystery illnesses.”

 Functions of the Lymphatic System1-5

-- Carrying nutritional fats to every cell of the body for baseline energy (think chronic fatigue)
+- Carrying nutritional fats to every cell for baseline energy (think chronic fatigue).

-- Uptaking undigested, toxic fats + proteins from the intestines + intercellular spaces into lymph vessels to be scrubbed + processed before delivery to the liver for final detox.
+- Processing undigested, toxic fats and proteins from the intestines and intercellular spaces to be scrubbed and processed before delivery to the liver for final detox.

-While there are many more functions of the lymphatic system, these are primary.
-The lymphatic system, as the largest circulatory system in the body, was the focus in Ayurveda in the study of longevity, or rasayana.
-If any of the three primary functions break down, numerous health concerns would ensue and compromise one’s vitality and longevity, according to Ayurveda.
+The lymphatic system is the largest circulatory system in the body.
+In Ayurveda, lymph is integral to the study of longevity, or rasayana.
+If any of the three primary functions break down, numerous health concerns ensue, compromising one’s vitality and longevity, according to Ayurveda.

-It is important to note that there are areas of lymphatic concentration linked to related health concerns.
-The mucus-associated lymphatic tissue, or MALT, represents all the lymph in the inner skin or mucus membranes.
-It includes the GALT, BALT, LALT, and SALT, which I describe below.14
+There are areas of lymphatic concentration linked to specific health concerns.
+For example, the mucus-associated lymphatic tissue, or MALT, represents all lymph in the inner skin or mucus membranes.
+It includes the GALT, BALT, LALT, and SALT, which I describe below.13

 We Recommend6-Step Plan to De-Congest your Lymphatic System